gemnasium/toolbelt/README.md

 To be logged in to Gemnasium, you need to run `gemnasium auth login` and enter your Gemnasium credentials.

-Alternatively, you can pass directly your API token to all commands with the option `--token` or the env var API_KEY.
-Your API token is available in your settings page (https://gemnasium.com/settings).
+Alternatively, you can pass directly your API token to all commands with the option `--token` or the env var GEMNASIUM_TOKEN Your API token is available in your settings page (https://gemnasium.com/settings).

 ### Create a new project